19 Toxic Chemicals Used In Organic Synthesis

 Chloroform (CHCl3) is an anesthetic.
 It is used as a solvent for fats, rubbers, resins, oils, waxes, phosphorus, iodine, and acrylic materials.
-It is also used as extractants for penicillin, essential oils, alkaloids.
+It is also used as an extractant for penicillin, essential oils, alkaloids.
 It is used in the determination of inorganic phosphorus in serum and as preservatives for liver function tests.

-It is irritating to skin, eyes, mucous membranes, and respiratory tracts and will cause damage to organs.
+It is irritating to the skin, eyes, mucous membranes, and respiratory tracts and will cause damage to organs.
 It is very volatile and you should avoid inhaling it.

 Wear suitable gloves and safety glasses and always operate in a chemical fume hood when you use chloroform.
 Due to its low boiling point, the bottle cap should not be directed at anyone so as not to hurt them with the thrusting cap when you open the chloroform bottle in a high-temperature environment.

 Formaldehyde is highly toxic and volatile and it is also a carcinogen.
 It is easily absorbed through the skin and irritating and damaging to your eyes, mucous membranes, and upper respiratory tracts.
-Avoid breathing formaldehyde vapors and wear suitable gloves and safety glasses when you use it.
+Avoid breathing formaldehyde vapors and wear suitable gloves and safety glasses when you use them.
 Always operate in a chemical fume hood and keep it away from heat, sparks, and flames.

 Sodium azide (NaN3)

 NaN3 is mainly used for bacterial culture, as reagents for the preparation of sodium azide blood culture medium.
 It is used to produce sulfide and thiocyanate, azide acid, lead azide, and pure sodium, herbicide by organic synthesis.

 Because it decomposes rapidly and generates a large amount of nitrogen by the strong impact, sodium azide is used in automotive airbags.

 But sodium azide is very toxic and the solutions containing sodium azide should be marked.
 Or it will harm your health by accidental inhalation, ingestion, or skin absorption.
-Wear suitable gloves and safety goggles, and take extra care when you handle it.
+Wear suitable gloves and safety goggles, and take extra care when you handle them.

 Sodium dodecyl sulfate (SDS)